Black & White (video game): History

 At E3 2000, Molyneux gave a precise release date: 23 September 2000.
 The game was supposed to reach the alpha stage by 18 June, but by summer, it became clear that development was behind schedule, and the release date was pushed back to 10 November.
 In September, it was pushed back again into 2001, angering fans who were eagerly awaiting its release.
 Molyneux apologised for the delay.
 By September 2000, every Lionhead member had their faces digitised for use on villagers.
 Villagers were auctioned online at QXL, with all proceeds going to the National Society for Prevention of Cruelty to Children.
-The team were surprised when the first one sold for £450, and the fourth one for over £1000.
-By October, Lionhead were operating around the clock to reach alpha.
+The team was surprised when the first one sold for £450, and the fourth one for over £1000.
+By October, Lionhead was operating around the clock to reach alpha.
 Shin Kanaoya of EA Square came to discuss the Japanese localisation, which was considered difficult due to the requirement of the use of two-byte characters to display the Japanese writing system, particularly the 20,000 Kanji characters, which would have posed RAM management issues.
-Lionhead were considering using the Japanese fonts included with Windows.
-In September, there were "dozens" of fansites about Black & White.
+Lionhead was considering using the Japanese fonts included with Windows.
+In September, there were "dozens" of fan sites about Black & White.
 By November, there were around 150.
-Molyneux later said that Black & White was amongst the first video games to have fansites, and that Lionhead were accused of over-promising when the sites described features the game did not have when shown.
+Molyneux later said that Black & White was amongst the first video games to have fan sites, and that Lionhead was accused of over-promising when the sites described features the game did not have when shown.

 Molyneux said that might have been "insanely ambitious" with regard to the standards they set themselves for the graphics, because the system requirements were high and much of the custom software needed to be written.
 One such program was a terrain-editing tool named Leadhead.
-He stated that they went from "bizarre ideas", to "the best game I have ever seen".
-The villagers' artificial intelligence had to be restricted by giving some control to the Village Centre as there was no limit on the number of villagers.
+He stated that they went from "bizarre ideas" to "the best game I have ever seen".
+The villagers' artificial intelligence had to be restricted by giving some control to the Village Centre, as there was no limit on the number of villagers.
 Molyneux said of the creature's artificial intelligence, "part of the game itself learns from everything you do and tailors itself to you", and described the creature as "an astonishing piece of work".
 He also commented that the last months of development were "the hardest any of us has ever had to work", and that "without the right team, this game never would have happened."
 The models for the trees, bushes, and other landscape features were created in 3D Studio Max, and initial graphics development was done in 2D using Adobe Photoshop.
 Later development was done using other custom software.
 Clan multiplayer, where multiple players play as one god, was developed in a rush; its interface had to be developed in two weeks.
 Black & Whites online community was handled by two servers in London, where the clan creatures were stored to minimise the possibility of cheating.